Review of [H+] and pH

 Renal Handling of Acids and Bases

 After reclaiming filtered bicarbonate, the renal acid–base handling mechanism allows the excretion of acid formed by endogenous acid production (explained earlier).
-It occurs in the collecting ducts and distal tubule.
-As the hydrogen pumps in collecting ducts cannot lower the urine pH below 4.5, excretion of endogenous acids need the presence of urinary buffers.
+It occurs in the collecting ducts and distal tubule (See Renal Physiology).
+As the hydrogen pumps in the collecting ducts cannot lower the urine pH below 4.5, excretion of endogenous acids need the presence of urinary buffers.

 The two main urinary buffers are